Three generations of human rights: Second-generation human rights

 Second-generation human rights are related to equality and began to be recognized by governments after World War II.
 They are fundamentally economic, social, and cultural in nature.
 They guarantee different members of the citizenry equal conditions and treatment.
 Secondary rights would include a right to be employed in just and favorable condition, rights to food, housing and health care, as well as social security and unemployment benefits.
 Like first-generation rights, they were also covered by the Universal Declaration of Human Rights, and further embodied in Articles 22 to 28 of the Universal Declaration, and the International Covenant on Economic, Social, and Cultural Rights.

 In the United States of America, President Franklin D. Roosevelt proposed a Second Bill of Rights, covering much the same grounds, during his State of the Union Address on January 11, 1944.
 Today, many nations, states, or groups of nations have developed legally binding declarations guaranteeing comprehensive sets of human rights, e.g. the European Social Charter.

 Some U.S. states have enacted some of these economic rights; for example, the state of New York has enshrined the right to a free education, as well as "the right to organize and to bargain collectively", and workers' compensation, in its constitutional law.

 These rights are sometimes referred to as "red" rights.
 They impose upon the government the duty to respect and promote and fulfill them, but this depends on the availability of resources.
 The duty is imposed on the state because it controls its own resources.
 No one has the direct right to housing and right to education.
 (In South Africa, for instance, the right is not, per se, to housing, but rather "to have access to adequate housing", realised on a progressive basis.)

 The duty of government is in the realization of these positive rights.

 Third-generation human rights

 Third-generation human rights are those rights that go beyond the mere civil and social, as expressed in many progressive documents of international law, including the 1972 Stockholm Declaration of the United Nations Conference on the Human Environment, the 1992 Rio Declaration on Environment and Development, and other pieces of generally aspirational "soft law".

-Also known as Solidarity human rights, they are rights that try to go beyond the framework of individual rights to focus on collective concepts, such as community or people.
+Also known as Solidarity rights, they are rights that try to go beyond the framework of individual rights to focus on collective concepts, such as community or people.
 However, the term remains largely unofficial, just as the also-used moniker of "green" rights, and thus houses an extremely broad spectrum of rights, including: